 Invisible hem - a hand stitched hem that when finished, can't be seen on the right side of the fabric.

-Invisible zipper - a zipper that when inserted has no visible stitching on the right side of the fabric.
+Invisible zip - a zip that when inserted has no visible stitching on the right side of the fabric.

 Notches - cut out sections on a pattern that indicate where pattern pieces join together.